brentvollebregt/nitratine.net/posts/unblock-new-zealand-herald-premium-articles/post.md

 ```

 ### Revision 1
-Looking in reddit, I found a [post](https://www.reddit.com/r/newzealand/comments/bj9fdu/nz_herald_premium_content_for_free/) that had done the same task I had set out to do.
+Looking in Reddit, I found a [post](https://www.reddit.com/r/newzealand/comments/bj9fdu/nz_herald_premium_content_for_free/) that had done the same task I had set out to do.
 Taking what I found here, I improved the original script and made it easier to read the source.

 ```javascript
 (function(){